Saturday, 7 December 2019

 talking to the moon

-My earliest memory of ever missing anyone was when I was fifteen.
-It was my first boyfriend (using the title loosely here, since we only went out on one memorable date and saw each other three times during our forty-four days as a couple).
+My earliest memory of missing someone was when I was fifteen.
+It was my first boyfriend (I use the title loosely, since we only went out on one memorable date and saw each other three times during our forty-four days as a couple).
 So, of course, I missed him terribly when my family camped on Fraser Island during the school holidays.

 As a nostalgic person, I often reminisce and miss certain people.
 During those quiet moments, I wonder if they’re also gazing at the melancholy moon.